You are here

-From June 3rd citizens of the European Union, the European Economic Area, and the Swiss Confederation, as well as people with permanent residence status in those countries, when travelling from their home countries to Latvia no longer face a 14-day self-isolation period, if in the European countries from which they travelled have a 14-day cumulative number of COVID-19 cases which does not exceed 15 individuals per 100,000 (or if they have been in Lithuania or Estonia during the 14 days immediately prior to entering Latvia).
+Citizens of the European Union, the European Economic Area, and the Swiss Confederation, as well as people with permanent residence status in those countries, when travelling from their home countries to Latvia no longer face 10 days self-isolation period, if 14-day cumulative number of COVID-19 cases per 100 000 inhabitants does not exceed the rate in Latvia.
+Epidemiological data is updated every Friday on the website of SPKC (Latvia’s Centre for Disease Prevention and Control) website.

 - People still must observe 2 meters distance (applies to both public indoor and public outdoor spaces).

-- Dining places can be open from 6:00 a.m. until midnight.
-Indoors no more than four non-household visitors can be at the same table, while no more than eight visitors can be at the same table outdoors.
+- Dining places can be open from 6:00 a.m. until midnight (excluding take-aways).
+Indoors no more than four non-household visitors can be at the same table, while no restrictions for outdoor seating places.

-- Culture, sports and other entertainment facilities are allowed to be open from 6:30 a.m. until midnight (except for open-air cinema demonstrations, which must end no later than 2 a.m.).
-The organiser of the event shall ensure the observance of the restrictions and the availability of disinfectants for the participants.
+- Culture, sports and religion facilities are allowed to be open from 6:00 a.m. until midnight.
+Organized events may be held with fixed, personalized seats (inclunding bars and nightclubs).
+The organisers shall ensure the observance of the restrictions and the availability of disinfectants for the participants.

 - As the situation in the world develops daily, the Latvian authorities monitor the situation and share their information with the World Health Organization (WHO).